mnr/writing-wip/kwak-anthology.md

 Abundancy is an activist group; part Greenpeace, part Free Software Foundation, part Earth First, part Right to Repair.
 They accuse Hestia of trying to patent food, similar to how DuPont and Monsanto hold patents on genetically-modified corn, soybean, and alfalfa.
 Abundancy argues they will eventually claim rights to any method of combining food to make a meal.

-Abundancy has performed violent activism against Hestia.
+Abundancy has performed activism against Hestia.
 They haven’t gone as far as claiming responsibility for breaking windows at Hestia factories, but they have disrupted shareholder meetings and sent letters just shy of threatening bodily harm.
-Dakota is listed as a consultant with Abundancy, but doesn't describe her responsibilities.
+Dakota is listed as a volunteer with Abundancy, but doesn't describe her responsibilities.

+*Wasn't it strange for Dakota, a volunteer for Abundancy, to own a device from the Great Satan Hestia?*

 Araci returns to the conversation.
 “I understand your desire to work with Abundancy, but I’m more interested in an explosion of one of your devices.”